kostivRoman/playwrightPetProject/README.md

 # Playwright Demo Project

-This is a test project using Playwright for SwagLabs.
+This is a simple test project using Playwright for SwagLabs.

 ## Project Structure